-- Never allow swimming near the boat, marina, or launching ramp.
-Residual current could flow into the water from the boat or the marina's wiring.
-This can put anyone at risk of electrical shock drownings (ESD). - Be sure your boat is well maintained.
+- Be sure your boat is well maintained.
 Have it inspected each year.
-Ask a qualified marine electrician to do this job. -))) Ground fault circuit interrupters (GCFIs) and equipment leakage circuit interrupters (ELCIs) should be installed and tested monthly.
-Run tests to find out if electrical current is leaking from the boat. - Only use cords intended for marine use.
-Never use household cords near water. - Mow where your main breakers are on both the boat and the shore power source.
+Ask a qualified marine electrician to do this job. - In Ground fault circuit interrupters (GCFIs) and equipment leakage circuit interrupters (ELCIs) should be installed and tested monthly.
+Run tests to find out if electrical current is leaking from the boat. - >>> Only use cords intended for marine use.
+Never use household cords near water. - M Know where your main breakers are on both the boat and the shore power source.
 This will help you respond quickly in an emergency.